 NOTE: The database schema shown above is used as an example and is entirely conceptual.
-There are typically many tables in a large relational database, each with its own defining scheme.
+There are typically many tables in a large relational database, each with its own defining schema.

-What the Cray Graph Engine (CGE) is: a Graph-Oriented Database that Uses RDF
+2.2.2 What the Cray Graph Engine (CGE) is: a Graph-Oriented Database that Uses RDF

 RDF is a data representation standard that allows data from different schemas to be merged.
-It accomplishes this by extending the linking structure of the Web to use Uniform Resource Identifiers (URIs) in order to create triples to name a subject, an object, and the relationship or predicate between the two.
+It accomplishes this by extending the linking structure of the Web using Uniform Resource Identifiers (URIs) in order to create triples to name a subject, an object, and the relationship or predicate between the two.